-- For weeks 10 to 15 of pregnancy, the risk drops to 6 percent to 8 percent.
+- For weeks 10 to 15 of pregnancy, the risk drops to six percent to eight percent.

 The risk of miscarriage changes based on many factors, including the mother’s age, pregnancy history, health conditions and method of conception.
 Most women go on to have healthy future pregnancies after a miscarriage.
 However, some women have more than one miscarriage.
 These are called recurrent miscarriages, and they have many causes.
 You may need to have some fertility testing or tissue testing done to find out why you have miscarried, in these cases.

 Regardless of the cause of miscarriage, you should seek immediate medical attention for any signs of miscarriage.
 Please know that you may experience some signs of miscarriage without one actually taking place.
 It’s important for a medical professional to confirm what happened.

 Your signs of miscarriage may vary by the stage of pregnancy you are in.

 - Signs of early miscarriage (before five weeks of pregnancy) may include: (2)

 - Cramping and bleeding, similar to a regular period.
 You may also experience pain, aching and spotting or a slight difference in blood flow compared to a normal menstrual cycle.
 Other times, the first signs of miscarriage very early in a pregnancy may include only cramping, spotting, or a change in symptoms, such as not feeling pregnant anymore.

 - No signs of miscarriage at all.
 You may not even know you have had a miscarriage until a routine prenatal care visit.
 An ultrasound may find no embryo or may find one without a heartbeat.

 - Further into a pregnancy, signs of miscarriage may include: (3, 4)